beltran/dhive/README.md

 Ranger can be deployed and integrated with hive with the config file `config/ranger.cfg`.

+## AWS
+Sample configuration that show how write tables in s3 can be found in `config/aws.cfg`.

 ## How it works
 The folder `dhive` is formed by the templates.
 When running:
 ```